Common questions about Tribe

 What equipment is required for virtual reality training?

-Tribe will employ Virtual Reality ‘Cardboard kits’ sent to people through post who have signed up to become carers.
+Tribe will employ Virtual Reality ‘Cardboard kits’ sent to people through post who have signed up to become support providers.
 You will then just need a smartphone and the Tribe app to start using immersive virtual reality simulations.

 Why use virtual reality for training?

-Tribe will use virtual reality immersive simulations to prepare carers for real situations they will likely face during their duties.
-Training care workers this way will mean individuals have a realistic understanding of the role and skills required without costing the care industry, whether creating a micro-enterprise or working for an established care provider.
+Tribe will use virtual reality immersive simulations to prepare support providers for real situations they will likely face during their duties.
+Training support providers workers this way will mean individuals have a realistic understanding of the role and skills required without costing the care industry, whether creating a micro-enterprise or working for an established support provider.

 What happens when my skill-set is outdated?